Super Monkey Ball Deluxe

 Super Monkey Ball Deluxe is a 2005 platform video game developed and published by Sega for the PlayStation 2 and Xbox.
-The game compiles all stages from Super Monkey Ball and Super Monkey Ball 2, as well as adding original levels.
+Part of the Super Monkey Ball series, the game compiles all stages from Super Monkey Ball and Super Monkey Ball 2, as well as adding original levels.
 It is the first Super Monkey Ball game to not be developed by Amusement Vision, which rebranded during development.

 Super Monkey Ball Deluxe was well received, with critics praising the gameplay, but criticizing its audio and graphics.
 The game is notable for its large number of customizable party mini-games, also returning from the previous titles.
 It is also notable for the stages it had restored, which were previously cut from the originals.

 Super Monkey Ball Deluxe's exclusive stages were remade as a part of Super Monkey Ball Banana Mania.

 Gameplay

 Gameplay from the Advanced extra stage "Fractal".
 The player must avoid falling off the edge of the platform while collecting the bananas scattered throughout the stage.

 The gameplay is largely the same as the first two in the series.
 Much like the classic arcade game Marble Madness, the player must navigate a ball across many puzzling courses within a time limit, usually 60 seconds.
 The controls are very simple: the player uses the directional analog stick to move the entire floor in order to guide one of four anthropomorphic monkeys (encased in a large clear ball) towards the goal, while avoiding hazards and obstacles (for example, moving platforms, mazes, and ramps).
 Collecting bananas scattered throughout the stage raises the player's score, and awards extra lives.
 If the monkey ball falls off the edge of a platform or the time runs out, the player loses a life.
 If the player reaches the arch-shaped goal, the player finishes the stage and the player advances to the next stage.
 Higher levels have a greater challenge and complexity: most of the levels in Story Mode are characterised as Beginner, Advanced and Expert.